alnwlsn/alnview/README.md

 Operations on images chooses the image to affect in a few ways:
 - **last** - uses the last selected image
 - **mouse** - uses the image under the mouse pointer.
 After the operation, it will become the last image selected
-- **mouse (temporary)** - temporarily uses the image under the mouse pointer, but does not change the last selected image
+- **mouseover** - temporarily uses the image under the mouse pointer, but does not change the last selected image
 - **mouse or last** - uses the image under the mouse, or if it is not on an image, uses the last selection
 - **next** - the last selected image becomes the one that is jumped to after finishing the operation